-And, I did ask my “vet-sister” about animals having diseases like sciatica, spondylitis.
+And, I did ask my “vet-sister” about animals having diseases like sciatica, and spondylitis.
 Guess what!
-“Animals don’t suffer from these kinds of diseases, including BP, because these are trigerred via our most badaas brain” she replied.
+“Animals don’t suffer from these kinds of diseases, including BP, because these are triggered via our most badaas brain” she replied.

 Hmm, stop using (misusing!!) your brain to stay fit.
-That said- Don’t let the stress creep in your life.
+That said- Don’t let the stress creep into your life.
 Learn how you can manage your stress most effectively!
-Also rest well and never procrastinate!
+Also, rest well and never procrastinate!
 This is how you can maintain your wellness.

-Please do some favor and spread the words by using tiny social media share buttons in the bottom, if you really liked stuff here.
+Please do some favor and spread the word by using tiny social media share buttons at the bottom, if you really liked stuff here.